 Middle and Upper Schools offer the following clubs:

 Clubs meet either during school hours or before or after school.
-Clubs are open to students in third grade and higher.

 Membership in The National Honor Society is “a privilege bestowed on students that display scholarship, leadership, service, and character to their school and community."
 Qualified students will be “tapped" and invited to join the NHS every year, with induction ceremonies generally during the spring and fall semesters.

 Our faculty offers a weekly advisory period with time set aside to provide students in the Middle and Upper Schools guidance for academic and college preparation.

 Our faculty advisors serve as positive adult mentors, encouraging our students to take the next step in academia, sports, and their passions.
 They are sympathetic ears for students to talk about the stresses of academics or worries about college in a safe, supportive space.

 Each faculty advisor leads 5-10 students in the same grade-level as an “Advisory Team.”
 Each team works together as a group to:

 Advisory Teams compete in a fun and positive way to win Advisory Championship Challenge (ACC) points.
 ACC points are awarded to students for:

 The team with the most ACC points wins the championship prize, which is announced on the school-wide field trip to Camp Seafarer.
 The winning advisory team also receives a special activity at camp, championship t-shirts, and their photograph hung on the wall at the school.